ali-vilab/Infusion/README.md

 ```
 * 🛠️ For rendering depth, we use the *diff-gaussian-rasterization-confidence* from [FSGS](https://github.com/VITA-Group/FSGS/tree/main/submodules/diff-gaussian-rasterization-confidence), thanks to their work! :)
 ## Download Checkpoints
-Download Infusion checkpoint and put it in the 'checkpoints' folder:
+Download the Infusion checkpoint and put it in the 'checkpoints' folder:
 * [HuggingFace](https://huggingface.co/Johanan0528/Infusion/tree/main)

 ## Data Preparation
 Our experiments are conducted on the datasets provided by [Mip-NeRF](https://jonbarron.info/mipnerf360/), [Instruct-NeRF2NeRF](https://drive.google.com/drive/folders/1v4MLNoSwxvSlWb26xvjxeoHpgjhi_s-s?usp=share_link), and [SPIn-NeRF](https://drive.google.com/drive/folders/1N7D4-6IutYD40v9lfXGSVbWrd47UdJEC?usp=share_link).
 We will upload the masks used in the experiments and the challenge scene we shot ourselves in a few days.

-Taking "Garden" in [Mip-NeRF](https://jonbarron.info/mipnerf360/) as an example, each scene folder should be organized as follows.
+Taking "garden" in [Mip-NeRF](https://jonbarron.info/mipnerf360/) as an example, each scene folder should be organized as follows.
 ```
-Garden
+garden
 ├── images # RGB data
 │   ├── DSC07956.JPG
 │   ├── DSC07957.JPG